canonical/ubuntu.com/templates/kubernetes/docs/overview.md

 toc: False
 ---

-Deliver ‘Containers as a Service’ across the enterprise with **Charmed Kubernetes<sup>&reg;</sup>** , enabling each project to spin up a standardised K8s of arbitrary scale, on demand, with centralised operational control. **Charmed Kubernetes** provides a well integrated, turn-key
+Deliver 'Containers as a Service' across the enterprise with **Charmed Kubernetes<sup>&reg;</sup>** , enabling each project to spin up a standardised K8s of arbitrary scale, on demand, with centralised operational control. **Charmed Kubernetes** provides a well integrated, turn-key